 This bit of code will colorize the selection bar and ink ripple effect a nice material design blue.

-property.
+The last thing you need to do is data-bind the travelMode property of <google-map-directions> to <paper-tabs>'s .selected property.
 The tabs updates this property whenever a new child item is selected.
 By default, its set to the index of the selected item.
 We need to override this in order to bind to the string value of each direction type.
-The attr-for-selected
+The attr-for-selected property does just that.

-property to the tab's selected
+Bind the direction's travelMode property to the tab's selected property:

 <google-map-directions